tablexi/restforce-db/README.md

 This will automatically register the model with an entry in the `Restforce::DB::RecordType` collection.

+### Run the daemon

-To run the worker, you'll want to run the binstub installed through the generator (see above).
-Then you can run the self-daemonizing executable.
+To actually perform the system synchronization, you'll want to run the binstub installed through the generator (see above).
+This will daemonize a process which loops repeatedly to continuously synchronize your database and Salesforce according to your established mappings.

-        $ bin/restforce-db start
+        $ bundle exec bin/restforce-db start

 By default, this will load the credentials at the same location the generator installed them.
 You can explicitly pass the location of your configuration file with the `-c` option:

-        $ bin/restforce-db -c /path/to/my/config.yml start
+        $ bundle exec bin/restforce-db -c /path/to/my/config.yml start

 For additional information and a full set of options, you can run:

-        $ bin/restforce-db -h
+        $ bundle exec bin/restforce-db -h

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Caveats

+- **Update Prioritization.** When synchronization occurs, newly-updated records in Salesforce are prioritized over newly-updated database records.
+This means that any changes to records in the database may be overwritten if changes were made to the Salesforce at the same time.
+- **API Usage.** This gem performs most of its functionality via the Salesforce API (by way of the [`restforce`](https://github.com/ejholmes/restforce) gem).
+If you're at risk of hitting your Salesforce API limits, this may not be the right approach for you.

 ## Contributing